vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/07/006_aditiH/04_vAjasya_nu.md

 <details><summary>Griffith</summary>

-id
-7.6.4    Let us bring hither, in pursuit of riches, Adi...
-7.6.4    Let us bring hither, in pursuit of riches, Adi...
+Let us bring hither, in pursuit of riches, Aditi with our word, the mighty mother,
-Name: Comment, dtype: object
+Her in whose lap the spacious air is lying: may she afford us triply-guarding shelter!
 </details>

 <details><summary>पदपाठः</summary>